Psalms For Life

 The God who fulfills his purposes

-With the self-serving typically wielding power, this world is no friend to God or his upside-down ways.
-David knew that well, but he also knew that nothing could possibly thwart the unfailing love of God.
+With the self-serving typically wielding power, this world is no friend to God or the upside-down ways of his kingdom.
+David knew that well, but he also knew that nothing could possibly thwart God’s unfailing love.

 A David psalm.